ddevault/TrueCraft/_posts/2015-05-15-Texture-and-performance-improvements.md

 You can probably guess from the new FPS counter that performance is still pretty hit-and-miss, but I have made some improvements that make it *usually* hang out at 60 FPS.
-This includes frustrum culling and only rendering blocks that are visible into meshes.
+This includes frustum culling and only rendering blocks that are visible into meshes.
 There are more improvements to come.

 Also, RobinKanters has shared with me a screenshot of his port of the client to